 “Mrs. Jones, you haven’t seen the room …. just wait.” read more →

-The story of a boy who attends a school for learning disabled children and how a group of boys playing baseball respond to his father’s request to let him play with them.
+The most heartwarming story of a boy who attends a school for learning disabled children and how a group of boys playing baseball respond to his father’s request to let him play with them.
 As told by Dr Wayne Dyer.

 The teacher was absolutely inspiring with the qualities that I wish every human being had been graced with.